-$1.1bn Malabu Oil Fraud: Judge berates EFCC over delay in trial of Adoke, others
+$1.1bn Malabu oil fraud: Judge berates EFCC over delay in trial of Adoke, others

 Meanwhile, attempt to tender seven confessional statements the witness said were made by 2nd defendant, was vehemently resisted by his lawyer, Chief Wole Olanipekun, SAN, and that of the former AGF, Kanu Agabi, SAN.

-Justice Kutigi adjourned the matter till Thursday to determine the admissibility of the documents.
+Justice Kutigi adjourned the matter for today to determine the admissibility of the documents.

 Disclaimer